hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/250923206v3-parl-mt-learning-to-call-functions-in-multi-turn-conversation-with-p.md

 ---
 layout: default
-title: PARL-MT: Learning to Call Functions in Multi-Turn Conversation with Progress Awareness
+title: "PARL-MT: Learning to Call Functions in Multi-Turn Conversation with Progress Awareness"
 ---

 # PARL-MT: Learning to Call Functions in Multi-Turn Conversation with Progress Awareness